Transition metal dithiocarbamate complexes: Ligand characteristics

-A wide variety of secondary amines give the corresponding dtc ligand.
+A wide variety of secondary amines give the corresponding dtc ligands.
 Popular amines include dimethylamine (Me_{2}NH), diethylamine (Et_{2}NH), and pyrrolidine ((CH_{2})_{4}NH).
 Complexes of H2NCS2-, derived from the parent dithiocarbamic acid have been reported.

 Related ligands

 Structure of typical metal tris(ethylxanthate) complex.

 Dithiocarbamates are classified as derivatives of dithiocarbamic acid.
 Their properties as ligands resemble the conjugate bases of many related "1,1-dithioacids":